 - Cassandra Truth: Even when she tells him point blank, even when she gives him a dream of the past, even when the people Melissa's living with agree with her, Jodie refuses to believe Melissa's a witch.
 This may have something to do with the fact that Jodie isn't very bright.

-- Cool Car: Jodie's car is pretty cool.
+- Cool Car: Jodie's 1971 Ford Maverick with the Grabber package is pretty cool.

 - Covers Always Lie: Despite the box art shown as this page's image, the movie does not contain an exorcism.

 - Deal with the Devil: Melissa made one to save her sister, and Jodie makes one too at the end.

 - Devil, but No God: At the very least, the Devil is a lot more active.
 He speaks out loud to people, makes deals with them, and grants them incredible magical powers and immortality.
 God, on the other hand, doesn't do much of anything, not even to save His people from the witches and their curse.

 - Downer Ending: Melissa is finally freed from her enslavement to Satan after using the last of her magic to kill her murderous sister, but without the magic to keep her young she rapidly returns to her real age and nearly dies.
 Jodie sells his own soul in order to save her, thereby starting the whole thing over again.Servo: So... in the end, Satan wins, I guess.